 SAVE MONEY: Use the prepaid CLE credits that come with your TBA Complete Membership and save on this course.

-CME Credit: This program will seek approval for CME credit.
-Once approved, folks seeking CME credit for this course will need to self-submit through the AOC's ADR Portal.
+CME Credit: This program was approved for 1 CME Hour of General Mediation Issues.
+Folks seeking CME credit for this course will need to self-submit through the AOC's ADR Portal.
 If needed, please use the proof of completion email as the supportive documentation in the portal.

 This program will be filed for Tennessee CLE credit.
 Please email a request to firstname.lastname@example.org for Georgia and Mississippi CLE credit.